couchbaselabs/docs-ng/content/sync-gateway/sg-3100-authorize.markdown

 Clients log in by sending a POST request to `/dbname/_persona`.
 The request body is a JSON document that contains an `assertion` property whose value is the signed assertion received from the identity provider.
 Just as with a `_session` login, the response sets a session cookie.

-#### Persona Account Registration
+### Facebook and Persona Account Registration

-If the `register` property of the Persona configuration is true, then clients can implicitly register new user accounts by authenticating through Persona.
-If the gateway verifies the client's assertion, but no existing user account has that email address, it creates a new user account for that email and returns a session cookie.
+If the `register` property of the Facebook or Persona configuration is true, then clients can implicitly register new user accounts by authenticating through Facebook or Persona.
+If Sync Gateway verifies the client's assertion, but no existing user account has that email address, it creates a new user account for that email and returns a session cookie.

 The user name for the new account is the same as the authenticated email address and has a random password.
-There is no way to retrieve the password, so in the future the client must continue to log in using Persona, unless the app server replaces the password with one known to the client.
+There is no way to retrieve the password, so in the future the client must continue to log in by using Facebook or Persona, unless the app server replaces the password with one known to the client.

 ### Custom (Indirect) Authentication